 With the completion of phase 3, Irukandji will move into the new grand reception and cafe, freeing up the shed for the new Sea Shelter Marine Hospital.
 The building will have a dedicated rehabilitation centre so our local wildlife has a place to recover.
 This hospital will be only one of its kind for hours and will bridge the gap between Sydney and Coffs Harbour taking some pressure off Taronga Wildlife Hospital and increasing chances of successful rehabilitation.

 Other phases in the next 5 years will include new exhibits like the jellyfish room including the infamous Irukandji; one of the most deadly things in the world, an extreme Shark Experience and some endangered fresh water species such as sea otters and fish.

 Irukandji Shark & Ray Encounters has only been operating since November 2014, yet is already having a huge impact.
-What a wonderful opportunity to help change the world; Irukandji accepts the challenge with open arms/flippers.
+What a wonderful opportunity to help change the world; Irukandji accepts the challenge with open arms/fins.